kekedigabor92/emailservice/README.md

 For CI/CD, Travis CI seemed to be the simplest and easiest way to go.
 It gives support to deploy to Heroku, which is free cloud provider.
 Opting for docker was not a question, as it is the leading container platform.

+Regarding version control and branching, please note that I pushed my changes directly to dev.
+In my opinion it would have been overkill to create feature branches and PR-s just for myself.